 Church Planter - China

-Gaius is married and has one child.
+Gaius is married and has two children.
 He grew up in a Christian family and was converted as a youth while attending a summer camp.
 He is now working to establish a healthy church in a large urban area of China.

 Testimony of Conversion

 I was born into a Christian home.
 Under the supervision and guidance of my parents, I began participating in church meetings, Sunday School, Bible courses, and spiritual renewal conferences and camps.
 These various activities all gave me a foundation of biblical knowledge and a pattern of church life.
 However, I was not yet a Christian.
 Although I led a religious life, I did not live the life of faith.
-Although I had the knowledge of the faith, I did not have the essence of the faith.
+Although I knew the gospel, I did not have the essence of the faith.
 I was relying on tradition and church connections instead of the person of Christ.